shelljs/shelljs/README.md

 ## Plugin API

 ShellJS now supports third-party plugins!
-You can learn more about using plugins and writing your own shelljs commands in [the wiki](https://github.com/shelljs/shelljs/wiki/Using-ShellJS-Plugins).
+You can learn more about using plugins and writing your own ShellJS commands in [the wiki](https://github.com/shelljs/shelljs/wiki/Using-ShellJS-Plugins).

 ## A quick note about the docs